ZcashFoundation/zebra/book/src/dev/rfcs/0011-async-rust-in-zebra.md

 - block the thread for as short a time as possible
 - document the correctness of each blocking call
 - consider re-designing the code to use `tower::Services`, or other futures-aware types

+In some simple cases, `std::sync::Mutex` is correct and more efficient, when:
+- the value behind the mutex is just data, and
+- the locking behaviour is simple.

+In these cases:
+> wrap the `Arc<Mutex<...>>` in a struct
+> that provides non-async methods for performing operations on the data within,
+> and only lock the mutex inside these methods

+For more details, see [the tokio documentation](https://docs.rs/tokio/1.15.0/tokio/sync/struct.Mutex.html#which-kind-of-mutex-should-you-use).

 ## Acquiring Buffer Slots, Mutexes, or Readiness
 [acquiring-buffer-slots-mutexes-readiness]: #acquiring-buffer-slots-mutexes-readiness